lvvittor/tpe/README.md

 ```bash
 terraform destroy
 ```
-## Secrets and Credentials managin
+## Secrets and Credentials managing
-There are a few approachs for keeping our secrets and credentials safe:
+There are a few approaches to keeping our secrets and credentials safe:

-* Local files: The user to deploys the proyect must have local files with the secrets and credentials, this is free, but its not a automatic proccess.
-All the security relays on the users that deploy de proyects.
+* Local files: The user to deploy the project must have local files with the secrets and credentials, this is free, but it's not an automatic process.
+All the security relies on the users that deploy the projects.
-* Encripted files in AWS: The credentials become one more resource. this has a small cost.
+* Encrypted files in AWS: The credentials become one more resource. this has a small cost.
 The secrets must be carefully handled.
 This adds complexity to the structure.
 * Secret Store in AWS: Credentials become one more resource, you can use dedicated databases to store the credentials.
-This can be rotated and add more complexity over them.
+This can be rotated and add more complexity to them.
 This is the most expensive alternative but the most secure and mature.

 ## Dependencies